Grace-Amondi/myhospitali/README.md

     a) While you are logged into your account, go to the sidebar menu to the left of the page and press 'Prescriptions'.

-    b) HealthNet will take you to your Prescriptions page.
+    b) My Hospitali will take you to your Prescriptions page.

     c) To cancel a prescription, press the 'Delete' button under the 'Options' column.